Water is filled into the wash tank

 Remember from our article on bacteria.
 That bacteria need moisture to grow and survive.
 Therefore if these items are completely dry, there is less chance of bacteria surviving.

-One is for the washing which is heated with an element and the second system essentially super heats water running through the two heater to get temperatures above 80° C (176° F).
+One is for the washing which is heated with an element and the second system essentially superheats water running through the two heaters to get temperatures above 80° C (176° F).

 What are the benefits of using a dishwasher in the kitchen?

-One argument we often hear, is the start off cost on purchasing the machine, regular maintenance cost of chemicals etc.
+One argument we often hear, is the start of cost on purchasing the machine, the regular maintenance cost of chemicals etc.